-- Reduce-side joins require lots of expensive data transfer in shuffle phase. - If joining one large dataset and one small dataset it may be more efficient to move small dataset to all nodes and then execute the join at the Map stage (and eliminate the Shuffle and Reduce stages). - Hadoop provides a Distributed Cache to distribute files to all nodes in the cluster.
+- Reduce-side joins (most of processing done on reduce side) require lots of expensive data transfer in shuffle phase. - If joining one large dataset and one small dataset it may be more efficient to move small dataset to all nodes and then execute the join at the Map stage (and eliminate the Shuffle and Reduce stages). - Hadoop provides a Distributed Cache to distribute files to all nodes in the cluster.